kwchurch/RAG/README.md

 <ol>
   <li>
-The paper on RAG discusses the use of Retrieval-Augmented Generation (RAG) for question answering (QA).
-RAG directly minimizes the negative log-likelihood of answers and is compared to traditional extractive QA methods and Closed-Book QA approaches.
-RAG's retriever is initialized using DPR's retriever, and it achieves results comparable to the DPR QA system.
-RAG is able to generate answers without the need for specialized pre-training like "salient span masking."
-Additionally, RAG demonstrates high accuracy in classifying claims as true or false based on evidence it retrieves, achieving results within 2.7% of a model that uses gold evidence sentences.
-In analyzing RAG's performance, the overlap in article titles between the documents retrieved by RAG and the gold evidence in FEVER dataset is calculated.

   </li>
 </ol>

 Results are likely to improve if we simplify the task as much as possible.
 For example, it is better to summarize each paper one at a time like this: